 An objective of the Habitat Conservation Plan (HCP) inland effectiveness monitoring program is to determine whether the Marbled Murrelet Conservation Areas (MMCAs) continue to be used by marbled murrelets.
 In pursuit of this objective, marbled murrelet activity is monitored in select MMCAs and the neighboring Headwaters Forest Reserve and Humboldt Redwoods State Park (Reserves).
 Areas within the Reserves serve as controls to gauge any changes in the MMCAs.
 Since the inception of HCP monitoring (1999), occupied behaviors have been observed using audio-visual (AV) surveys in the MMCAs and Reserve stands.
-In 2015, AV surveyors conducted 143 surveys at 33 stations and observed occupied behaviors (below canopy flight or circling) in all monitored Reserves and all MMCAs.
+In 2017, AV surveyors conducted 130 surveys at 33 stations and observed occupied behaviors (below canopy flight or circling) in the Headwaters Forest Reserve and in the Allen Creek and Cooper Mill MMCAs.

 Radar surveys track murrelets traveling to and from nesting areas within the MMCAs and Reserves.
 Radar counts are considered indices of the breeding population, because non-breeding murrelets do not fly inland.
-In 2015, 56 radar surveys were conducted at 14 sites.
-Preliminary analysis of the data indicates that after 13 years of monitoring, trends in radar counts of murrelets in the MMCAs and Reserves have differed during the study period; there has been a decline in radar counts in the Reserves but not in the MMCAs since the 2002 baseline.
-Project Manager/ Primary Author
+In 2017, 56 radar surveys were conducted at 14 sites.
+Preliminary analysis of the data indicates that after 15 years of monitoring, trends in radar counts of murrelets in the MMCAs and Reserves have differed during the study period; there has been a decline in radar counts in both the Reserves and the MMCAs since the 2002 baseline, but the decline in radar counts in MMCAs has been smaller.